-Not that her friend sleep around a lot.
+Not that her friend slept around a lot.
 She didn’t.
 Her parents just wanted to help keep it that way.

 Addison was only a step away from being Sheldon Cooper.
 A hot Sheldon Cooper.

-Yes, they were different but she wouldn’t change one thing about them.
+Yes, they were as different as twins could be, but she wouldn’t change one thing about them.
 Even if that meant standing out here waiting forever because he couldn’t walk and talk at the same time.
 He also never texted and could go days without checking his phone.

 When he finally emerged, she rolled her eyes.
-Beth, Jennifer, Cole and Annetta.
-Who lived the farthest away.
+Beth, Jennifer, Cole and Annetta all followed after him.
+Annetta also just happened to live the farthest away.
 She also had a very nice car she’d probably left at home just so she could have sometime alone with Addison.